Skip to content

 • Extensible without breaking changes

-This provides a robust foundation for: orchestration integrations, governance rules, and execution analytics in future versions.
+This provides a robust foundation for: orchestration integrations, governance rules, and execution analytics.